Daytona International Speedway

 For the more adventurous, it is even possible to drive or be driven around the circuit at speeds of up to 165 mph, with the Richard Petty Driving Experience, in a 600 HP NASCAR race car.

-The Walt Disney World Speedway in Orlando offers the same Richard Petty Driving packages as Daytona International Speedway.
+The Walt Disney World Speedway in Orlando used to offer the same Richard Petty Driving packages as Daytona International Speedway but it closed in 2015 to make way for more car parking for the Magic Kingdom!

 The various Driving packages are only available on selected dates so reservations are essential and not all cars are available at each location.